 Ski holidays with a view of the sea

-The Cave of the Lakes: the surreal silence of underground water
+The Cave of the Lakes

-The Peloponnese will give you an unforgettable experience: Pass through the Chamber of the Bats, if you dare, and you’re in the enchanted cavern of the first lake.
+Pass through the Chamber of the Bats, if you dare, and you’re in the enchanted cavern of the first lake.
 Stalactites and stalagmites sparkle around you in the surreal light and echoing silence.
 There are another 12 stepped lakes on the three ‘floors’ of this magical world, the bed of a subterranean river.
 The fossils found here include that of a hippo and there is evidence that the site was inhabited as early as the 6th millennium BC.

-In the embrace of Helmos, a historic and hospitable town
+A historic and hospitable town

-Tasteful traditional hostels with fireplaces, restaurants, cafes and tavernas, a cobblestone main street, lined with shops, and the scenic train station are some of the attractions of Kalavryta.
+Tasteful traditional hostels with fireplaces, restaurants, cafes and tavernas, a cobblestone main street, lined with shops and the scenic train station are some of the attractions of Kalavryta.
 The town’s most beautiful square, Plateia Eleftherias or Helmos, is home to the historic hotel of the same name.
 One of the sights is the grand house of Paleologina, a crenellated three-storey stone structure with a murder-hole above the entrance.
-At the Holocaust Museum you’ll learn the tragic story of executions and destruction carried out in Kalavryta by the Nazi occupiers in 1943.
+At the Holocaust Museum, you’ll learn the tragic story of executions and destruction carried out in Kalavryta by the Nazi occupiers in 1943.